Koala633/hostbase/README.md

-Then you need to install the following ruby gems:
+EN: Then you need to install the following ruby gems:

 apt-get install ruby